Home Travel Tips Vehicle Registration in Australia – Rego Guide

 Finalise the purchase

 Finally, you will need to go to the Department of Transport to submit the registration form and obtain new plates.
-You will then provide your proof of identity (passport and bank details linked to an address in the state).
+You will then provide your proof of identity (passport).
 A receipt will be issued to you at that time.

 Note: You may choose to change the registration before the sale; it will be easier for you to find a buyer afterwards.
 You will then have to pay for the new registration yourself!
 You can subsequently get a refund for the remaining days of your registration, which is quite beneficial in this case since the vehicle is registered in NSW, and you will receive the refund!
 Furthermore, if the vehicle is not registered, you will not need to have the vehicle inspected, but if you plan to move it, you will need an “Unregistered Vehicle Permit” to be compliant.